RiccardoMearini/UrmaDealGenie/README.md

     - `UrmaDealGenieAWS-x.x.zip` release package file
     - `dealrules.json` file, modified with your rules
-    - `deploy-urmadealgenie.yml` CloudFormation template file which tells AWS what how to deploy Urma Deal Genie 1.Deploy Urma Deal Genie with my CloudFormation template file (it's really easy), specifying your 3c API key & secret
+    - `deploy-urmadealgenie.yml` CloudFormation template file which tells AWS what how to deploy Urma Deal Genie
+1. Deploy Urma Deal Genie with my CloudFormation template file (it's really easy), specifying your 3c API key & secret

 And that's it.
 Detailed steps below, and feel free to DM me on Discord if you get stuck or just want some guidance.
 I'm always happy to help people set this up.